nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/getting_started/01_example_commands.md

 appropriately large number of cycles in actual testing to make your main test meaningful.

 :::info
 The cycles parameter is not just a quantity.
 It is a range of values.
-The `cycles=n` format is short for `cycles=0..n`, which makes cycles a zero-based quantity by default.
+The `cycles=n` format is short for `cycles=0..n`, which makes cycles a zero-based range.
 For example, cycles=5 means that the activity will use cycles 0,1,2,3,4, but not 5.
 The reason for this is explained in detail in the Activity Parameters section.
 :::

 These parameters are explained in detail in the section on _Activity Parameters_.